Xandeum (XAND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Xandeum Historical Price

-According to the latest data gathered on Xandeum live price page, the current price of Xandeum is 0.00808125USD.
-The circulating supply of Xandeum(XAND) is 1.34B XAND , giving it a market capitalization of $10.81M.
+According to the latest data gathered on Xandeum live price page, the current price of Xandeum is 0.00777866USD.
+The circulating supply of Xandeum(XAND) is 1.34B XAND , giving it a market capitalization of $10.41M.

 How Does Xandeum (XAND) Price Prediction Module Work?